 "Hiya," a voice says as Skype begins to wake and warm up.
 The image clears to reveal Aaron Gustafson – bearded, smiling and reclining in his chair.
 He starts telling his story by explaining his here and now.

 "I'm probably best known for being a big advocate of progressive enhancement," he says.
-"I've been singing its praises since 2004 and that work has become much more relevant in the world of mobile and responsive design … with all these devices with different configurations, capabilities and – in some cases – liabilities.
+"I've been singing its praises since 2004 and that work has become much more relevant in the world of mobile and responsive web design... with all these devices with different configurations, capabilities and – in some cases – liabilities.
 Beyond that, I'm pretty involved with the Open Device Lab."

 Rather modestly, Gustafson glosses over his achievements.
-He's a regular speaker on the web circuit, runs web development consultancy Easy Designs, spearheaded Web Standards Sherpa – a best practices and advice resource for web workers – and has written a book entitled Adaptive Web Design.
+He's a regular speaker on the web circuit, web standards and accessibility advocate at Microsoft, runs web development consultancy Easy Designs, spearheaded Web Standards Sherpa and has written a book entitled Adaptive Web Design.

 Thankfully, a Jurassic-era Mosaic browser rode to the rescue and Gustafson finally 'saw the web'.
 "There were lots of table layouts, marble backgrounds with gold lettering and giant Times New Roman text," he laughs.